SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 Looking for the right library can help to minimise the chances of a project hitting these scenarios.
 Here are some of the common things to check before installing a library.

+## Things to check

 ### 1. Value
 Only install libraries that brings big value to the project.
 Avoid installing libraries for these kind of usage:

 ❌ Libraries for trivial functions (e.g. `is-odd` - checking if a number is odd or not)

-❌ Installing multiple libraries with duplicate use-cases (e.g. installing two component libraries `ngx-bootstrap` and `angular-material`)
+❌ Installing multiple libraries with duplicate use-cases (e.g. installing two component libraries [Angular Material](https://material.angular.io/) and [NG-ZORRO Ant Design](https://ng.ant.design/docs/introduce/en))

 Instead, look for these good usage candidates: